 Alida Thacher is the co-founder of PDX Writers.
 She is a certified facilitator in the Amherst Writers and Artists method.
 She holds a BA in English and an MA in Instructional Technology from the University of Wisconsin.
 She has worked as an editor, a teacher, a television producer, a multimedia creator, and a web programmer.
-She is the author of eight children’s books and producer of several award-winning television programs.
+She is the author of eight children’s books and numerous short stories, and producer of several award-winning television programs.
 She has taught memoir writing, script writing, and television production to groups ranging from grade schoolers through senior adults.
-She was a founding member of Liars' League PDX.
-She has published short stories, memoirs, non-fiction, and technical articles.
-She's been nominated for a Pushcart Prize and was a finalist in the p:ear Portland Noir Flash Fiction contest.
-She currently is working on a young adult historical novel set in 1904 Portland.
+She was a founding member of Liars' League PDX, and has published short stories, memoirs, non-fiction, and technical articles.
+Her short fiction has received a Gimmertrain honorable mention; a Pushcart Prize nomination; and finalist selections in both the 2019 ScreenCraft Cinematic Short Story Contest and the p:ear Portland Noir Flash Fiction Contest.
+Alida's current projects include a short story collection and a young adult historical novel set in 1904 Portland.